bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ### ML Model :

 A non-deterministic ML model which predicts optimal quantity of products for a seller .
-- __Header extraction and parsing__

-    Key-Hightlights:
+- __Key-Hightlights__ :
-      1. Customised prediction for each seller on platform
+    - Customised prediction for each seller on platform
-      2. Ability to extract required feature i.g :
+    - Ability to extract required feature
-      3. Auto-retrain mechanism  over a period of time with live data 4.
+    -  Auto-retrain mechanism  over a period of time with live data

 Adavantages :
       1.